StanleyDudek/CareerMP/README.md

 ## Overview
 The goal of CareerMP is not to change the base game career mode or create my own unique multiplayer career mode like others have done before to good effect, but to provide whatever handling is necessary on the BeamMP client and server to allow the base game career mode to function as multiplayer, so you can play career mode with friends in the same space.

-This is basically the same as single player career mode, but in addition to the normal traffic, there will be real players doing their own careers as well.
+This is basically the same as single player career mode, and all that means, but in addition to the normal traffic, there will be real players doing their own careers as well.

 ## Highlights / Features
 - Support for all base-game career features at parity with single player career mode